Hanoverian horse: Characteristics

-Health concerns

 In order to be incorporated into the studbook, stallions and mares must pass rigorous testing.
 The goal of this testing is to prevent horses with heritable defects from continuing to pass on their genes.
 As a result, horses with the Hanoverian brand often have excellent health.
 The Hanoverian verband, and other warmblood breeding societies, continue to promote research into the health of their horses.

 Poor fertility in Hanoverian stallions and mares is not very common.
 However, research on Hanoverian stallions has helped lead to the identification of new genes that affect stallion fertility.

-Osteochondrosis is a disease that affects the bone and cartilage in the joints of growing horses.
-The joints most commonly affected are the fetlocks in the fore- and hind leg, and the hock and stifle of the hind leg.
-Osteochondrosis lesions include tiny fractures, fluid buildup, loose flaps of cartilage, or chips of cartilage loose within the joint.
-The last lesion is called osteochondrosis dissecans (OCD), and can develop further into degenerative joint disease, such as osteoarthrosis.
-Osteochondrosis can also contribute to navicular syndrome and Wobbler disease.
-Because most horses, especially Hanoverians, which are often used for demanding equestrian sports, work for a living, joint discomfort can mean the end of a horse's career.
-Between 7% and 10% of Hanoverians have OCD in the hock joint, and between 12% and 24% have OCD in a fetlock joint.

-Recent research has tagged certain conformational characteristics and other heritable factors of bone growth and maintenance as the most important contributors to the development of osteochondrosis.
-The Hanoverian Breeder's Society in Germany, and all its daughter societies, mandate that stallions must be free of OCD lesions in order to be issued a breeding license.
-Elite mares and Verband-sponsored auction candidates have identical requirements.
-Horses are examined with radiographs.
+Some 7–10 % of Hanoverians have symptoms of osteochondrosis dissecans in the hock joint, and some 12–24 % in a fetlock joint.

+Use

+Hanoverians are consistently rated high against other sport horse breeds in dressage, show jumping and eventing.

+The World Breeding Federation for Sport Horses (WBFSH) uses results from FEI-recognized competitions to rank individual horses and breed registries for each discipline.
+In 2008, the Hanoverian stallion Weltmeyer was the world's #3 sire of WBFSH dressage horses, behind #2 Donnerhall, who was sired by the Hanoverian Donnerwetter.
+As of 2008, the Hanoverian Society had been consistently ranked in the top five most successful studbooks in international show jumping competition as ranked by the WBFSH and FEI since 2001.
+In 2008, the WBFSH ranked the Hanoverian studbook third for eventing horses, behind the Irish Sport Horse and Selle Français.

+In 2016, the Hanoverian studbook took top position in the FEI/WBFSH studbook rankings for dressage.

+The 2023 studbook rankings placed the Hanoverian studbook third in dressage, eighth in show jumping, and seventh in eventing.

+In 2008, four Hanoverian sires were ranked in the top 10 show hunters: All the Gold (2), Rio Grande (4), Escudo I (5) and Espri (8).